-More recently, growth in demand for Microbix' antigens has been accelerating - as a number of diagnostics for infectious diseases important to public health are beginning to be adopted in the Asia-Pacific region.
-We are seeing the emergence of this Asian demand materialize in orders from our distribution partner for such markets, as well as from customers based in North America and Europe that are reporting growing sales into Asia.
+More recently, growth in demand for Microbix' antigens has been stronger - to end customers in both established and emerging markets.
+Much of that growth is believed to be due to a number of diagnostics for infectious diseases important to public health beginning to be adopted in the Asia-Pacific region.
+In fiscal 2018, we saw the emergence of this Asian demand materialize in orders from our distribution partner for such markets, as well as from customers based in North America and Europe that are reporting growing sales into Asia.

 The long-term effect of this trend may be to take our potential market from being the population of ~700 million of North America and Western Europe to closer to the global population of 7.6 billion.
 As a leading global supplier of such vital antigens, Microbix believes it must prepare to fulfill such demand growth, lest unmet need spawn a new competitor.

 A second line of business involves the use of antigens for purposes other than the large-scale manufacturing of medical test kits.
 This newer usage packages a very small amount of stabilized and inactivated bacteria or virus into individual one milliliter vials or dried onto swabs.
 Such samples are used as tools to establish whether the quality objectives of clinical laboratories are being met - for example to assess whether testing equipment is functioning properly and whether staff has been adequately trained.
-Such finished quality assessment products (QAPsTM, pronounced as "caps") are a high value end-use of Microbix' antigens and there is a growing need for such products as regulators progressively tighten their surveillance of the competence of medical testing labs.
+Such finished quality assessment products (QAPs[TM], pronounced as "caps") are a high value end-use of Microbix' antigens and there is a growing need for such products as regulators progressively tighten their surveillance of the competence of medical testing labs.
 A notable driver for such demand are the U.S. "CLIA" regulations, that are requiring labs to use quality products from qualified third parties across their ever-broadening portfolio of tests.
-Microbix now derives about 10% of its sales from providing QAPs to laboratory accreditation organizations and is building-out this business segment.
+Microbix now derives about 10% of its sales from providing QAPs to laboratory accreditation organizations and is building-out this business segment to test and instrument makers, and to clinical laboratories directly.

 Due to the positive prospects of each of the above two lines of its Antigens business, Microbix is reinvesting to better ensure that it can meet the expected growth in demand.
 Such work includes upgrading its manufacturing technologies, quality systems, processes and training, capacity and allocation of capacity, along with developing and launching new products.
 This has involved many steps to both debottleneck and de-risk our production processes, work that will be ongoing as Microbix continues to grow sales across our product lines.
-Much of the required investment was completed in the third quarter of fiscal 2018, as reflected in the news release entitled "Microbix Completes Multiple Facility Upgrades" dated May 8 that listed the 12 categories of upgrades we have completed.
+In fiscal 2018, multiple upgrades to facilities were completed and further investments will be made in infrastructure going forward.
+Additionally, Microbix will be investing in people - with efforts to enhance training, career progression and retention.